Tiger Experience Prospect Camp

 Pemberton and his wife, Sarah, have a son, John Ford, and a daughter, Cate.

-A former Tiger catcher and native of Trussville, Ala., Barton returns to Memphis after spending the last two seasons as the pitching coach at Mercer University.
+A former Tiger catcher and native of Trussville, Alabama, Barton returned to Memphis prior to the 2024 season after spending two seasons as the pitching coach at Mercer University.

 In 2023, Barton helped the Bears to a runner-up conference finish and wins over Baylor and Rutgers.
 Barton saw standout pitcher Josh Harlow selected by the Cleveland Guardians in the 19th round of the 2023 MLB Draft.
 The Bears enjoyed a 40-win season and were runners up in the Southern Conference in 2022 as well.
 Barton’s staff led the league in strikeouts and batting average against in 2022, and in addition, his staff had the second-lowest ERA in the Southern and lowered its ERA after losing 200 innings of experience from the 2021 team.